dicej/component-sandbox-demo/README.md

 ### Time limit

-`host.py` enforces a five second timeout on guest execution.
+`host.py` enforces a twenty second timeout on guest execution.
 If and when the timeout is reached, `wasmtime` will raise a `Trap` error.

 ```shell-session